Raraph84/Status-Checker/README.md

 npm install
 ```

-Create a new MySQL user with edit access to the database created for the API
+Create a new MySQL user with edit access to the database for the checker
-Insert a new line in the `checkers` table with the settings you want
+Create the checker on the panel with the settings you want (or insert a new line in the `checkers` table)

 Copy the `Status-Checker/.env.example` to `Status-Checker/.env` and fill it with your database credentials, a Discord webhook URL to alert you when a service is up or down, and the checker id to match the one you created in the database